Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 In 2019, Inova Health Foundation, a nonprofit healthcare organization based in Falls Church, Virginia, launched its Act on Addiction campaign.
 The main goal of this initiative is to educate the northern Virginia community about addiction and connect people to recovery resources.

-However, Act on Addiction’s 2023 survey shows that for many Virginians, getting help isn’t just a matter of finding the right resources.
-It’s about also getting the guidance they need to feel comfortable making use of those resources.
-According to the survey, about 33% of northern Virginians know someone battling a substance use disorder… while 46% said they’d be reluctant to seek help themselves even if they feel they need it.
+Act on Addiction’s 2023 survey shows that for many Virginians, getting help isn’t just a matter of finding the right resources.
+It’s also about getting the guidance they need to feel comfortable making use of those resources.
+According to the survey, about 33% of northern Virginians know someone battling a substance use disorder, while 46% said they’d be reluctant to seek help themselves even if they feel they need it.

 By taking the steps to become a substance abuse counselor in Virginia, you can help countless people navigate the recovery process and ease the stigma around addiction.
 In this guide, we’ll show you exactly how to do it by becoming a Certified Substance Abuse Counselor (CSAC).